Cover image for 8 critical usability issues in web design (and how to fix them)

 • Differentiate primary vs. secondary actions through size and color hierarchy

-Issue 5: Lack of Visual Hierarchy
+Issue 5: Lack of visual hierarchy

 Poor visual hierarchy makes content difficult to scan and comprehend.
-Users don't read word-for-word; they scan in F-patterns or Layer Cake patterns.
+Users do not read word-for-word; they scan in F-patterns or layer cake patterns, looking for headings and visual anchors that signal important information.

 Common hierarchy problems: